= Cara's Favorite

 Goofy hosts a breakfast and dinner buffet at the Disneyland® Hotel along with his pals.

 California farm-to-table cuisine at Disney’s Grand Californian Hotel®.
-Breakfast with Disney princesses and a la carte dinner-no characters.
+Breakfast with Disney princesses and at dinner a la carte dinner without the characters.

-For more than a decade Disney’s Grand Californian Hotel has been known for innovative cuisine at the exceptional Napa Rose.
-Chef Andrew Sutton’s contemporary cuisine is its claim to fame making it a must-do on your Disneyland® Resort list.
-Focusing only on what is fresh and seasonal, guests dine in a lovely Arts and Crafts-style room with murals of the California wine country, an exciting exhibition kitchen, and massive windows overlooking the California Adventure park.
+For almost two decades, Disney’s Grand Californian Hotel has been known for innovative cuisine at the exceptional Napa Rose.
+Chef Andrew Sutton’s contemporary cuisine is its claim to fame, making it a must-do on your Disneyland® Resort list.
+Focusing only on what is fresh and seasonal, guests dine in a lovely Arts and Crafts-style room with murals of the California wine country, an exciting exhibition kitchen, and massive windows overlooking Disney’s California Adventure park.

-Begin by ordering the ridiculously delicious Smiling Tiger Salad composed of greens tossed with baby radishes, spicy dried filet mignon (almost like a jerky), and a rich coconut milk vinaigrette spiked with pesto and Sriracha topped with savory lobster tempura—definitely lives up to the hype.
-And even if pizza isn’t your idea of California cuisine, Napa Rose’s luscious signature version with smoked prosciutto, red grapes, caramelized onions, and oh-so-creamy Cambozola cheese hits the mark.
-However, on a subsequent visit the seasonal lamb and cherries pizza’s center was undercooked and the cheese not bubbly and brown enough for my taste.
+Begin by ordering the ridiculously delicious Smiling Tiger Salad composed of greens tossed with baby radishes, spicy dried filet mignon (almost like a jerky), a vibrant coconut milk vinaigrette spiked with pesto and Sriracha topped with a savory lobster shrimp fritter—definitely lives up to the hype.
 Salmon served three ways: roasted with Meyer lemon, escabeche-style (like a ceviche), and tangerine cured sashimi with dill (much like gravlax) was a big hit as was the sublime seared diver scallop appetizer bathed in a bed of lemon sauce with diced tomatoes, just a hint of vanilla, and accompanied by chive potatoes speckled with lobster.
-Or choose the portobello mushroom bisque “cappuccino”, so rich it’s served in an espresso cup, then topped with brandied thyme “froth”.
+Or choose the portobello mushroom bisque “cappuccino,” so rich it’s served in an espresso cup, then topped with brandied thyme “froth.”